leitbogioro/Tools/README.md

 <br />
 <br />

-**--ip-addr "IPv4 address"**: It must be added with --ip-gate and --ip-mask together, if you have added --network "static/manual", don't assign it again!
+**--ip-addr "IPv4 address"**: It must be added with --ip-gate and --ip-mask together, in this situation, --network "static/manual" is necessary.
 <br />
 <br />

-**--ip-gate "IPv4 gateway"**: It must be added with --ip-addr and --ip-mask together, if you have added --network "static/manual", don't assign it again!
+**--ip-gate "IPv4 gateway"**: It must be added with --ip-addr and --ip-mask together, in this situation, --network "static/manual" is necessary.
 <br />
 <br />

-**--ip-mask "IPv4 subnet musk"**: It must be added with --ip-addr and --ip-gate together, if you have added --network "static/manual", don't assign it again!
+**--ip-mask "IPv4 subnet musk"**: It must be added with --ip-addr and --ip-gate together, in this situation, --network "static/manual" is necessary.
 <br />
 <br />